osrf-migration/vrx-wiki/tutorials/ExampleVmrc.md

 Visualization (and a number of other capabilities) benefit from having a fixed local frame.
 The GPS sensor provides localization in a fixed frame, but having a local "odom" frame helps us avoid having to visualize the entire globe!

 We can use the [robot_localization](http://wiki.ros.org/robot_localization) package to fuse the GPS and IMU data to generate a position solution, and TF transforms, within the local odom frame, where the location of the local frame is specified by the user.
+To try this out, start Gazebo with the command above, then open a new terminal or tab and run:

 ```
 roslaunch wamv_gazebo localization_example.launch